 - Answering questions is easy, asking the right questions is what’s hard.

 - Use a success-through-determination approach to accomplish your goals.

 - Unify all of your work under the roof of one giant goal to have a bigger impact on the world.

 I hope your brain software is switched to learning, because it’s about to get an upgrade!

 Lesson 1: Spend most of your time figuring out what questions to ask, rather than just answering them.

 Elon Musk didn’t have a particularly easy childhood.
 His relationship with his parents wasn’t easy to begin with and when they separated, this didn’t get any better.
 Musk decided to live with his dad, but to add pain to injury, he was also bullied in school.

-Both of these circumstances retreat and turn inward, spending most of his time reading and studying.
+Both of these circumstances led Musk to retreat and turn inward, spending most of his time reading and studying.
 At one point, Musk read 60 books a month.
 Thanks to his photographic memory, he managed to remember two entire encyclopedias.
 One of his biggest inflection points was reading The Hitchhiker’s Guide to the Galaxy, which would not only greatly influence his humor, but also his way of approaching problems.